 The most significant benefit of Temporary Protected Status is the right to stay in the United States during the designated period for your TPS country.
 The length of your stay in the U.S. with Temporary Protected Status will vary depending on the nature of the emergency situation in your country and the length of time for which the Department of Homeland Security designates your native country is eligible for TPS protection.
 The initial period provided will be no less than six months and could be up to 18 months.
 If the situation in your home country is not improving, DHS has the option to extend this time.
 Consequently, some TPS beneficiaries have been able to live and work in the U.S. for more than ten years.
 To see the list of countries currently designated for TPS, visit the USCIS TPS page.

+Permission to work in the U.S. is another significant benefit of Temporary Protected Status.
 As a TPS beneficiary, you may request an Employment Authorization Document (also known as an EAD or work permit) that will allow you to work while in the United States during the designated period.
 You’ll need to file Form I-765, Application for Employment Authorization, at the same time as filing Form I-821 for TPS benefits.

 Travel Outside the United States